- My take on miracle noodles for the hCG diet

 Nooodles (that’s 3 o’s!)

-OR your local ethnic or organic grocery store may carry them – if they do, you will find them in the refrigerated section.
+OR your local ethnic or organic grocery store may carry them in the refrigerated section.
 Places like Whole Foods most certainly carry them.